(312) 554-0900 x 14

 (312) 554-0900 x 20

-Elise is managing director of ventures innovation at the Delta Institute, developing triple bottom line ventures that address pressing environmental and social issues.
-She is also the founder and executive director of Delta's affiliate social venture, Rebuilding Exchange, whose mission is to transform the waste paradigm, turning would-be liabilities into assets, while creating new markets and living wage jobs for people with barriers to employment and forging a sustainable local economy.
+Elise helps in developing triple bottom line ventures that address pressing environmental and social issues.
+She is the founder and executive director of Delta's affiliate social venture, Rebuilding Exchange, whose mission is to transform the waste paradigm, turning would-be liabilities into assets, while creating new markets and living wage jobs for people with barriers to employment and forging a sustainable local economy.
 At Delta, Elise has led a number of sustainability projects, including the development of the 2011 Cook County Solid Waste Plan and the LEED certification for the 4.2 million square foot Merchandise Mart.
 Before joining Delta, Elise was the Project Coordinator for Chicago Center for Green Technology, a former brownfield site turned LEED Platinum business incubator and project of City of Chicago, Department of Environment.
 Elise is a member of the Illinois Task Force on Social Innovation and board member of Building Materials Reuse Association.
 She is also a 2013 Chicago Community Trust Leadership Fellow and a 2012 Chicago Magazine Green Award winner.
 Elise has a BA from University of Illinois, at Chicago.